richafnu/Viva/Viva/glint/setup/custom-question-benchmark.md

    :::image type="content" source="../../media/glint/setup/view-benchmark-info.png" alt-text="Screenshot of benchmark information options available at the question level.":::

    > [!NOTE]
    > Benchmark suites in the "x of y external benchmarks" dialog are based on [external benchmark suites selected in General Settings](opting-into-external-benchmarks.md#selecting-external-benchmarks-after-admin-consent).

-### Link a question in Program setup
+### Link a question in Program Setup

 To map an existing custom question to a benchmark in the **Questions** section of a survey: